-\There are 2 full or partial LSOAs included in this parish
+People Index \There is 1 full or partial LSOA included in this parish

 What are the particular issues that affect your parish?
 Are you doing anything to address these?

 What to do next?

 This spotlight has given you some information about your parish both in terms of your own church congregations and your local community.
 This is not an end in itself, but rather a starting place for you to explore further.
 Questions to consider might include: